Skip to main content

 Conquering The Postage Stamp

-Like many golfers before and after him, Sarazen had always found the par-3 eighth hole at Royal Troon a menacing proposition despite only playing 123 yards long.
+Like many golfers before and after him, Sarazen had always found the par-3 8th hole at Royal Troon a menacing proposition despite only playing 123 yards long.

-In fact, it’s the shortest hole in The Open course rota – but that has not stopped it from causing players no end of pain over the years with its elevated tee shot and tiny green.
+In fact, it’s the shortest hole on The Open rota – but that has not stopped it from causing players no end of pain over the years with its elevated tee shot and tiny green.

-But while making his farewell appearance in 1973, Sarazen saved his best attempt until last as he aced the hole during his first round with the BBC cameras watching on live.
+But Sarazen saved his best attempt for his penultimate Open appearance in 1973, acing the hole during his first round with the BBC cameras watching on live.

 “For many years, the Postage Stamp hole had haunted me; I feared it, so when I walked onto the tee and faced the wind, I must admit I was somewhat nervous,” said Sarazen.

 “I selected my 5-iron as I was determined not to be short.
-When the crowd roared and I realised the ball was in the hole, I felt there was no better way to close the books on my tournament play than to make a hole-in-one on the Postage Stamp and call it quits.”
+When the crowd roared and I realised the ball was in the hole, I felt there was no better way to close the books on my tournament play than to make a hole-in-one on the Postage Stamp.”

-Remarkably, Sarazen was not the only golfer to come away from the eighth with a hole-in-one that day as David Russell, a British amateur, also aced the same hole an hour earlier.
+Remarkably, Sarazen was not the only golfer to come away from the 8th with a hole-in-one that day as David Russell, a British amateur, also aced the same hole an hour earlier.

-Sarazen eventually completed his round in a seven-over 79 and went on to miss the cut – but his stunning effort on the eighth provided a fitting climax to his Open career.
+Sarazen eventually completed his round in a seven-over 79 and went on to miss the cut – but his stunning effort on the 8th provided one final highlight to his Open career.